Important Information for our Patients Regarding Controlled Substance Laws in Wyoming

 3. Prescribers are required to query this database whenever new prescriptions for controlled substances are generated and at least every three months for patients who are receiving controlled substances on a chronic basis.

 4. If patients are found to be receiving prescriptions for controlled substances of similar classes from multiple providers or classes that create potential conflicts (such as narcotics and benzodiazepines), this will be flagged by the database and reviewed by the prescribing physician(s).
-This could result in denial of prescriptions and, if there is concern regarding drug seeking behavior, investigation by law enforcement.
+This could result in denial of prescription drugs and, if there is concern regarding drug-seeking behavior, investigation by law enforcement.

-5. If you have questions as to how these new laws will affect your particular care, please address this with us during your next scheduled visit.
+5. If you have questions as to how these new prescription rules and controlled substance laws will affect your particular care, please address this with us during your next scheduled visit.